labstack/echox/website/docs/guide/response.md

 ## Send Inline

-`Context#Inline(file, name string)` is similar to `File()` except that it is used to send file as inline with provided name.
+`Context#Inline(file, name string)` is similar to `File()` except that it is used to send file as `Content-Disposition: inline` with provided name.

 *Example*